 In the summer of 2000, the media, including medical journalists, focused their attention on the associations of violence in television, music, video games and movies to violent behavior in children and adolescents.

-Moreover, the report continued, "Its effects are measurable and long-lasting...prolonged viewing of media violence can lead to emotional desensitization toward violence in real life."(4)
+Moreover, the report continued, “Its effects are measurable and long-lasting … prolonged viewing of media violence can lead to emotional desensitization toward violence in real life.”(8)

 Let us look at Table 1.

-Incidentally, on February 28, 2002, I wrote Dr. Matthew Miller, the lead author of the Journal of Trauma study and requested that he kindly supply me with the primary, raw data which he and his associates used in reaching their conclusions.(6) He never did.
+On Feb.
+28, 2002, I wrote Dr. Matthew Miller, the lead author of the study published in the Journal of Trauma, and requested that he kindly supply me with the primary, raw data which he and his associates used in reaching their conclusions.(10)

-Miguel A. Faria Jr., M.D., is Editor emeritus of the Medical Sentinel of the Association of American Physicians and Surgeons and author of Cuba in Revolution ---- Escape From a Lost Paradise (2002; http://www.haciendapub.com).
+Miguel A. Faria Jr., M.D., is editor in chief of the Medical Sentinel of the Association of American Physicians and Surgeons and author of Cuba in Revolution Escape From a Lost Paradise (2002; https://HaciendaPublishing.com).